ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 These cheats are designed for hardware usage and may not work on emulators.

 Credit for the creator of each cheat is contained within.
 If your cheat is here and you don't like that please let me know so I can take action.

 If any cheats won't work please let me know my creating an issue in Github.

+To download cheats click Code -> Download ZIP and extract the TitleID folders to your SD card under atmosphere/contents

 Request for cheats, ask for help and chill out here: https://discord.gg/VndKxFg7EE